hermnchn/blog/README.md

 Status: Currently, learning data structures and algorithms; also learning about the "Big O".
 Reworking my resume.
 Found a good resource on what to put in.
 Decided to not over stress in using GitHub everyday.
 Mental health is important.

 Project: Re-evaluating past projects and making a stronger portfolio is the goal now.
 Wondering if doing the same project is another language is worth showcasing.
+Working on smaller projects not for portfolio but rather gain skills usefull for bigger projects.

 <!---